life-itself/second-renaissance/content/tbd/u school.md

 publish:
 ---

-# About

 U-school is a global capacity-building and action research platform that offers programs, certifications, space holding and innovation labs using Theory U and Social Arts to activate a shift in individuals and collectives from ego- to eco-system consciousness, for the healing and regeneration of self, society and planet.

 ### Key people